Astrology and astronomy: Overview

 In the Hellenistic world, the Greek words 'astrologia' and 'astronomia' were often used interchangeably, but they were conceptually not the same.
 Plato taught about 'astronomia' and stipulated that planetary phenomena should be described by a geometrical model.
 The first solution was proposed by Eudoxus.
 Aristotle favored a physical approach and adopted the word 'astrologia'.
 Eccentrics and epicycles came to be thought of as useful fictions.
 For a more general public, the distinguishing principle was not evident and either word was acceptable.
 For the Babylonian horoscopic practice, the words specifically used were 'apotelesma' and 'katarche', but otherwise it was subsumed under the aristotelian term 'astrologia'.

 In his compilatory work Etymologiae, Isidore of Seville noted explicitly the difference between the terms astronomy and astrology (Etymologiae, III, xxvii) and the same distinction appeared later in the texts of Arabian writers.
 Isidore identified the two strands entangled in the astrological discipline and called them astrologia naturalis and astrologia superstitiosa.

 Astrology was widely accepted in medieval Europe as astrological texts from Hellenistic and Arabic astrologers were translated into Latin.
 In the late Middle Ages, its acceptance or rejection often depended on its reception in the royal courts of Europe.
 Not until the time of Francis Bacon was astrology rejected as a part of scholastic metaphysics rather than empirical observation.
 A more definitive split between astrology and astronomy in the West took place gradually in the seventeenth and eighteenth centuries, when astrology was increasingly thought of as an occult science or superstition by the intellectual elite.
+The famous polymath Al-Biruni was one of the first scholars to make this distinction in the late 10th and early 11th centuries CE.
+He differentiated astrology from astronomy considering the former more of an art or practice and criticised its weak mathematical and scientific foundations.
 Because of their lengthy shared history, it sometimes happens that the two are confused with one another even today.
 Many contemporary astrologers, however, do not claim that astrology is a science, but think of it as a form of divination like the I-Ching, an art, or a part of a spiritual belief structure (influenced by trends such as Neoplatonism, Neopaganism, Theosophy, and Hinduism).